No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: Acknowledgements

-CP is supported by NSF Award DMS-2134157, NSF CAREER Award IIS-2239780, and a Sloan Research Fellowship.
+C.P. is supported by NSF grant DMS-2134157, NSF CAREER Award IIS-2239780, DARPA grant DIAL-FP-038, a Sloan Research Fellowship, and The William F. Milton Fund from Harvard University.
 WLT is supported by a Kempner Graduate Fellowship.
 HC was supported by the GFSD Fellowship, Harvard GSAS Prize Fellowship, and Harvard James Mills Peirce Fellowship.
 This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
 BSR thanks Blake Bordelon, Alex Atanasov, Sabarish Sainathan, James B. Simon, and especially Jacob Zavatone-Veth for thoughtful discussion related to and comments on this manuscript.